PLJV/Beatbox/scripts/README.md

 ### Scripts
-The scripts path contains standalone python scripts that can be called from a shell to perform common GIS tasks.
+The scripts directory contains standalone python scripts that can be called from a shell to perform common GIS tasks.
 You can also import the scripts on the client-side for integration into your own workflows.

 ### Quickstart
 ##### From BASH: